 Q: Which languages are supported?

-Q: What happens with writer's block?
+Q: What about writer's block?

-Q: Can I write non-fiction too?
+Q: Can I write non-fiction with this?

 Q: How good are the exported EPUBs?